Para, Ivory Coast

-Para was a commune from October 2005until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Para was a commune from October 2005 until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 History

 Following the disputed November 2010 election, there were armed attacks near Para across the Liberian border by disaffected Ivorian soldiers and their Liberian comrades.
 In June 2012 these attacks intensified when seven United Nations peacekeepers, an Ivorian soldier, and at least ten civilians were killed in the nearby village of Saho on 8 June.
 Over 7,000 refugees flooded into Para.

 Economy

 Cacao is the main cash crop in the Para area.